oktadev/native-java-examples/README.md

 ## Getting Started

-To install this example, run the following commands:
+First, clone this repository:

 ```bash
 git clone https://github.com/oktadev/native-java-examples.git
 ```

 You will need a JDK with GraalVM and its native-image compiler.
-Using SDKMAN, run the following command and set it as the default:
+Using [SDKMAN](https://sdkman.io), run the following command and set it as the default:

 ```bash
 sdk install java 21.1.0.r11-grl